-Tea has been a popular drink for centuries.
 The different types of tea are endless, and you may find yourself wanting to stock up on your favorite varieties.
-But how long can you store them?
+But how long can you store tea?
 What is the shelf life of tea bags?
-This article will answer those questions and more.
+Let’s have a look…

 Tea is made from the leaves of Camellia sinensis, a species of plant native to Asia.